massage

 the healing power of touch

 Massage provides stimulation and movement of the body and its fluids that is missing in a sedentary lifestyle but it doesn't doesn't only shift the skin, fascia, muscles and bones.
 It educates the mind.
-When the body is given the opportunity to experience itself it will make adjustments.
+When the body is given the opportunity to experience itself it will make adjustments by itself.
 Especially when it is shown a position or movement which is new, rewarding or pain-free.
-Gently pushing or pulling limbs explores the feelings of different movements and postures.
+Gently pushing, pulling or moving limbs explores the feelings of different movements and postures.
 Even a light touch can be informative and educative.

-Massage does not have to fight against the muscles or force them to let go, it can work on the mind which is the source of tension.
-Working with the body and mind instead of against them..
-It encourages finding answers within instead of imposing solutions or offering magic cures and is less intrusive and less likely to cause damage.
+Light touch can work as well or more effectively than heavy touch.
+Massage does not have to fight against muscles or force them to let go, it can work through the body on the mind which is the source of tension.
+It encourages finding answers within instead of imposing solutions or offering magic cures.
+Light massage works with both the body and mind instead of against them.
+It is less intrusive and less likely to cause damage.

 bilateral touch